-The Board believes that it is important for our directors to possess a diverse and complementary array of backgrounds, skills and experience to provide effective oversight of Trion.
-The chart below summarizes certain key skills and experiences that our Board has identified as particularly valuable to this effective oversight and illustrates how the current composition of the Board, taken as a whole, aligns with these attributes.
+The Board believes that it is important for our directors to possess a diverse and complementary array of backgrounds, skills and experiences to provide effective oversight of Trion.
+The chart below summarizes certain key skills and experiences that our Board has identified as particularly valuable to this effective oversight and illustrates how the qualifications of our director nominees, taken as a whole, align with these attributes.
 This high-level summary is not intended to be an exhaustive list of each director nominee's contributions to the Board.
 For more information, please see "Proposal 1: Election of Directors."